ckampfe/russ/README.md

 - [x] fix N+1 queries on feed/entry creation
 - [x] set up CI
 - [x] copy feed and entry links to clipboard
+- [x] add a network timeout for fetching new rss/atom entries (default: 5 seconds)
 - [x] show scroll progress for an entry
 - [x] show/hide help with `?`